 One of the most frequent requests is "I have a few PDFs and want to train a system that extracts the values I need from it".
 We know that this is a huge topic and trust me when I say this: We want that system too!

 Without going into the technicalities, you and I need to accept that it doesn't work that way.
 It works for very narrow problems such as invoices but even there it gets noisy, e.g. when line items have to be recognized.

 - People seem to have agreed that PDFs (or emails) are a great way to store information that was once neatly organized in a database.
 We get that a properly signed form is just a print away and scanners have become a commodity that can "digitize" that information again.

 - How information is displayed varies from one company or person to the next – and so does the way how it should be organized.
 A machine cannot know that you always want a field to be called "consignee" even when it says "recipient" (well, it actually can do that but it stops when highly specific terms come into play).

 Nearly every time someone knocks at our door and demands extraction, we take the call nonetheless.
 We do so because we know that extraction is often not the main value driver: While it would be handy to receive all this information in a structured form, it is often sufficient to know the type of document in order to do something useful with it.

 The checks that happen on a constant basis are often much more simple.
 For instance, a company might receive this email:

 A typical procedure that might follow:

-- Check if information is complete and arranges the payment of the invoice total (Angela probably does that)
+- Check if the information is complete and arranges the payment of the invoice total (Angela probably does that).